HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_running.md

 cd /work/helikarlab/joshl/FastqToGeneCounts

 # Perfom a dry run
-snakemake --profile slurm --dry-run
+snakemake --profile cluster --dry-run
 ```

-{% include note.html content="If you did not name your CookieCutter profile `slurm`, replcae the `--profile slurm` with the name of your profile" %}
+{% include note.html content="If you did renamed the `cluster` directory to something else, replace the `--profile cluster` with the name of your directory" %}
-{% include note.html content="If you receive an error when running `snakemake --profile slurm --dry-run`, replcae `slurm` with `~/.config/snakemake/slurm`" %}
+{% include note.html content="If you receive an error when running `snakemake --profile cluster --dry-run`, replcae `slurm` with `./cluster`" %}

 After several seconds, many lines should move through the terminal.<br>
 It should end with `This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.`